puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 An ordering relationship ensures that one resource will be managed before another.

-A notification relationship does the same, but **also** sends the latter resource a **refresh event** if Puppet [changes the first resource's state][event].
+A notification relationship does the same, but it **also** sends the latter resource a _refresh event_ if Puppet [changes the first resource's state][event].
 A refresh event causes the recipient to refresh itself.

 If a resource receives multiple refresh events, they will be combined and the resource will only refresh once.

 ### Refreshing

 Only certain resource types can refresh themselves.
-Of the built-in types, these are [service][], [mount][], and [exec][].
+Of the built-in types, [service][], [mount][], and [exec][] can refresh themselves.

 Service resources refresh by restarting their service.
 Mount resources refresh by unmounting and then mounting their volume.
-Exec resources usually do not refresh, but can be made to: setting `refreshonly => true` causes the exec to never fire _unless_ it receives a refresh event.
+Exec resources usually do not refresh, but you can make them do so: setting `refreshonly => true` causes the exec to never fire unless it receives a refresh event.
 You can also set an additional `refresh` command, which causes the exec to run both commands when it receives a refresh event.

 ### Autorequire

-Certain resource types can **autorequire** other resources.
-This creates an ordering relationship without the user explicitly stating one.
+Certain resource types can autorequire other resources.
+This creates an ordering relationship even if you have not explicitly stated one.
 Autorequiring is done when applying a catalog.
 (That is, the autorequire relationship is not already present in the catalog.)

 When Puppet is preparing to sync a resource whose type supports autorequire, it will search the catalog for any resources that match certain rules.
-If it finds any, it will process them _before_ that resource.
-If Puppet _doesn't_ find any resources that could be autorequired, that's fine; they won't be considered a failed dependency.
+If it finds any, it will process them before that resource.
+If Puppet doesn't find any resources that could be autorequired, that's fine; they won't be considered a failed dependency.

 The [type reference][type] contains information on which types can autorequire other resources.
 Each type's description should state its autorequire behavior, if any.
 For an example, see the "Autorequires" section near the end of [the exec type][exec]'s description.

 ### Parse-Order Independence

-Relationships are not limited by parse-order.
+Relationships are not limited by parse order.
 You can declare a relationship with a resource before that resource has been declared.

 ### Missing Dependencies